|

 This is sooo off-topic, but to insert my sluuuurpiness, I think that (not on the same level) what Rowling did (commonly referred to as Potterverse) is slightly comparable to Tolkien's creation of Middle Earth.
 Not only did this encompass all that is Lord of the Rings, but he made it his life's work to not only create a world for his characters, but to create intricate histories, countries, social and economic flows, and a LANGUAGE.
 He invented a fucking language.

-A lot of people are turned off of reading his works, because they tend to be dry and a bit windy, but if you look at the man from a creative standpoint, he's a genius.
-Or insane.
 That said, I'm also a huge fan of HP.
 Rowling, however, has been built up so much throughout the series, that people lose sight of what the books started out as: Children's books, written at a child's level.
 That doesn't detract from the writing style for me, however.
 The impressive thing that can be seen in Rowling's writing is the abundance of understated detail.
 She makes several offhand mentions to things that simply seem to be put there to enhance a scene, then later come into play in a large way in the story.
-She quite literally has touched children in every country with her writing, and, I'm sure, has inspired tonnes of children to read, which is amazing. /end |
+She quite literally has touched children in every country with her writing, and, I'm sure, has inspired tonnes of children to read, which is amazing.

-10-12-2009, 03:54 PM | #5 (permalink) |
+Old 10-12-2009, 03:54 PM #5 (permalink)

 Senior Member